Lowpexay/Python_Codes/README.md

 # Python_Codes
-Codes developed in the Python language a
+Codes developed in the Python language